shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 You become multitalented.
 You can now:

--   Spend 1 AP to Sustain 2 Performance spells
+-   Sustain 2 additional spells if they’re Performance spells
 -   Your second Performance spell each turn ignores the Multiple Check Penalty

 ## Safe Guarder